Studio Management7 min read10 March 2026

 4. Make Memberships and Class Packs Central to Your Revenue

 Drop-in bookings are fine for new clients, but memberships and class packs are the backbone of a sustainable yoga studio.
-They provide predictable monthly revenue, reduce churn, and give clients a reason to come back consistently.
+They provide more predictable revenue and give clients a reason to return consistently.

-• Offer a starter pack (5 classes) for new clients to reduce commitment anxiety
+• Offer a starter pack for new clients to reduce commitment anxiety

-• Price your monthly membership so it is more economical than 8 drop-ins
+• Price your monthly membership so the value is easy to understand

 5. Review Your Data Monthly